 The Hospital holds its property, plant and equipment and intangible assets for their service potential (value in use).
 Specialised assets would rarely be sold and typically any costs of disposal would be negligible, accordingly the recoverable amount will be closer to or greater than fair value.
 Where there is an indication of impairment, the recoverable amount is estimated.
 Fair value is assessed each year.
-There were no indications of impairment for property, plant and equipment as at 30 June 2023.
+As at 30 June 2024 a building at Yorketown Hospital, previously used for Nurses accommodation, that has been earmarked for demolition has been identified as impaired.